All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The STEP 1 trial[1], published in the New England Journal of Medicine, demonstrated Wegovy's effectiveness in 1,961 adults[1] with obesity.
 Participants lost an average of 14.9% of their body weight over 68 weeks, compared to 2.4% with placebo (Wilding et al., NEJM, 2021).

 Wegovy's pricing structure remains consistent at $1,349 per month without insurance.
-However, the Novo Nordisk savings program can reduce costs to $25 monthly for eligible patients with commercial insurance.
+But the Novo Nordisk savings program can reduce costs to $25 monthly for eligible patients with commercial insurance.
 This accessibility advantage makes Wegovy the most practical choice for patients prioritizing insurance coverage and proven results.

 Ideal Patient Profile: Adults with BMI ≥30 or BMI ≥27 with weight-related comorbidities who have commercial insurance coverage and prefer weekly dosing convenience.